AIVirtualDoctor/nft-lending-sdk-docs/index.md

 {% endtabs %}

 ### 3. Import the SDK
-You can import any of the function from the below  list of exported function in the sdk:
+You can import any of the functions from the below  list of exported functions in the SDK:

 {% code title="src/index.tsx" %}
 ```javascript